Mirror Construction for Nakajima Quiver Varieties: Introduction

-A stability condition plays an important role in formulating an atlas of affine charts of a quiver algebra.
-We take families of stable unobstructed deformations of a Lagrangian brane to construct mirror affine charts.
-In Calabi-Yau cases, stable Lagrangians are expected to be represented by special Lagrangians, see for instance \cite{TY02,Joy15}.
-We realize such a correspondence via Fukaya isomorphism over a quiver algebroid stack for the affine $A_n$ case.
+Stability conditions play an important role in resolving stacky singularities of moduli spaces.
+In our setup, we take families of stable unobstructed deformations of a Lagrangian brane to construct mirror affine charts.
+On the other hand, differential geometric meaning of the stable deformation poses a highly challenging problem, see for instance the formulation of Joyce \cite{Joy15}.

+In \cite{TY02}, Thomas-Yau compared special Lagrangian spheres and stable objects for smoothing of an $A_n$ singularity.
+In this paper, we consider the affine $A_n$ case, in which Lagrangian tori and their degenerations play an important role.
+We find a family of Fukaya isomorphisms between stable objects and special Lagrangians.

-\begin{thm}[Theorem \ref{thm:qstack} and Theorem \ref{thm:qstack2}] Let $D=(I,E)$ be the affine $A_n$ Dynkin diagram.
-Let $\bL$ be the Lagrangian immersion obtained by the plumbing construction, $\cS_i$ be the $i-$th immersed sphere and $T_i$ be a family of Lagrangian tori that intersects the $i-$th spheres.
-There exist preisomorphism pairs between $(\bL,\bb_0)$ and $(\cS_i,\bb_i),i=1,\cdots, n+1$:
+\begin{thm}[Theorem \ref{thm:qstack} and Theorem \ref{thm:qstack2}] Consider the affine $A_n$ surface where $-\infty < a_{n+1}<\cdots < a_{1}<0$ are distinct real numbers.
+This space admits a special Lagrangian fibration.
+Let $\bL$ be a cycle of vanishing spheres, depicted by Figure \ref{fig:An}, $\cS_i$ be the $i-$th singular special Lagrangian fiber, and $T_i$ be a family of smooth fibers, which are special Lagrangian tori intersecting the $i-$th vanishing spheres.
+Then there exist Fukaya-isomorphisms between stable deformations of $\bL$ and deformations of special Lagrangians $\cS_i$ and $T_i$ over a quiver stack $\hat{\cY}$ for $i=1, \cdots, n$. \end{thm}